rom1212/eng-notes/golang/cheat-sheet.md

 ## GOPATH
 The GOPATH environment variable is used to specify directories outside of $GOROOT that contain the source for Go projects and their binaries.

+## Naming
+* const - mixedCaps, depends on whether to expose it or not [link](https://stackoverflow.com/questions/22688906/go-naming-conventions-for-const)

 ## Operators
 ### Arithmetic
 |Operator|Description|